icicleio/dns/README.md

 ### Using an Executor

 Once created, an executor is used by calling the `execute()` method with the domain and type of DNS query to be performed.
-The type may be a case-insensitive string naming a record type (e.g., `'A'`, `'MX'`, `'NS'`, `'PTR'`, `'AAAA'`) or the integer value corresponding to a record type (`LibDNS\Records\ResourceQTypes` defines constants corresponding to a the integer value of a type). `execute()` returns a promise fulfilled with an instance of `LibDNS\Messages\Message` that represents the response from the name server. `LibDNS\Messages\Message` objects have several methods that will need to be used to fetch the data in the response.
+The type may be a case-insensitive string naming a record type (e.g., `'A'`, `'MX'`, `'NS'`, `'PTR'`, `'AAAA'`) or the integer value corresponding to a record type (`LibDNS\Records\ResourceQTypes` defines constants corresponding to a the integer value of a type). `execute()` returns a coroutine fulfilled with an instance of `LibDNS\Messages\Message` that represents the response from the name server. `LibDNS\Messages\Message` objects have several methods that will need to be used to fetch the data in the response.

 - `getAnswerRecords()`: Returns an instance of `LibDNS\Records\RecordCollection`, a traversable collection of `LibDNS\Record\Resource` objects containing the response answer records.
 - `getAuthorityRecords()`: Returns an instance of `LibDNS\Records\RecordCollection` containing the response authority records.
 - `getAdditionalRecords()`: Returns an instance of `LibDNS\Records\RecordCollection` containing the response additional records.
 - `getAuthorityRecords()`: Returns an instance of `LibDNS\Records\RecordCollection` containing the response authority records.
-- `isAuthorative()`: Determines if the response is authoritative for the records returned.
+- `isAuthoritative()`: Determines if the response is authoritative for the records returned.

 DNS records in the traversable `LibDNS\Records\RecordCollection` objects are represented as instances of `LibDNS\Records\Resource`.
 These objects have several methods to access the data associated with the record.